 Common Name: Maritime Ceanothus

-Ceanothus maritimus is a Evergreen Shrub up to 1.00 metres tall.
+Ceanothus maritimus is an evergreen shrub that can grow up to 1.00 metres tall.

 South-western N. America - California.

 Prefers a warm sunny position but tolerates light shade[